RaffaeleMarino/Learning_in_WilsonCowan/README.md

 ## Introduction

-This repository contains the implementation of the algorithms and experiments described in the paper "Learning in Wilson-Cowan Model for metapopulation (https://arxiv.org/abs/xxx)".
+This repository contains the implementation of the algorithms and experiments described in the paper "Learning in Wilson-Cowan Model for metapopulation".
 The goal is to provide  a transparent and reproducible set of tools to verify and extend the findings of our work.

 ## Structure of the Repository